-Recent trial results from the EINSTEIN CHOICE study, published in the New England Journal of Medicine and presented at the American College of Cardiology’s 66th Annual Scientific Session and Expo, revealed important new information about extended anticoagulation treatment that could change how doctors treat venous thromboembolism (VTE).
+Results from the EINSTEIN CHOICE study, published in the New England Journal of Medicine in 2017, revealed important information about extended anticoagulation treatment in patients with venous thromboembolism (VTE).

-“The issue is that many patients with VTE benefit from extended therapy, but the ideal form of extended therapy was uncertain.
-Attempts to reduce the bleeding liability have included using lower doses of anticoagulants or putting patients on aspirin,” Dr. Weitz continued.
+“The issue is that many patients with VTE benefit from extended therapy, but the ideal form of extended therapy has been uncertain.
+Attempts to reduce bleeding have included using lower doses of anticoagulants or putting patients on aspirin,” Dr. Weitz continued.
 “What the EINSTEIN CHOICE study did for the first time is compare these strategies.”

-The study was a multicenter, randomized, double-blind, event driven, superiority study.
-Researchers worked with 3,365 patients who had been diagnosed with venous thromboembolism and had received anticoagulation treatment for six to twelve months after.
-The trial compared two doses of rivaroxaban (10 mg or 20 mg daily) with 100 mg of aspirin.
+The study was a multicenter, randomized, double-blind, event-driven, superiority study.
+Researchers worked with 3,365 VTE patients who received 6-12 months of anticoagulation after the VTE event.
+The trial compared two different doses of rivaroxaban (10 mg or 20 mg daily) with 100 mg of aspirin.

 What do the results mean for patients?

-EINSTEIN CHOICE is a significant trial that could change the way many doctors and clinicians view extended VTE therapy.
-It could also change the role they see aspirin playing in VTE treatment.
+EINSTEIN CHOICE was a significant trial that could change the way many clinicians think about extended VTE therapy or extended treatment with aspirin.

-“I think what this study does is it shows that we have more options for extended treatment.
-We can use full dose rivaroxaban or prophylaxis rivaroxaban, and we can tailor the dose to the risk profile of the patient,” Dr. Weitz remarked.
+“This study showed us that we have more options for extended treatment.
+We can use full-dose rivaroxaban or a preventive dose and tailor the dose to the risk profile of the patient,” Dr. Weitz remarked.
 “Rivaroxaban at those doses is much more effective than aspirin and just as safe.
-Unless cost is an issue, there’s really little rational in giving aspirin for secondary prevention because once daily rivaroxaban is simple, safe, and more effective.”
+Unless cost is an issue, there’s really little rationale in giving aspirin for secondary prevention because once-daily rivaroxaban is simple, safe, and more effective.”

-“I think that in general with the advent of the DOACs… they’ve led physicians to treat more patients with extended anticoagulation because we have a safe simple approach,” he said, highlighting the growing importance of direct oral anticoagulants (DOACs).
-“Now with the EINSTEIN CHOICE results, I think it gives you more information and says that you’re better off with an anticoagulant than you are with aspirin, and now it gives you the choice of either the 20mg dose or the 10 mg dose.”
+“I think that, in general, the advent of DOACs has led physicians to treat more patients with extended anticoagulation because they offer a safe, simple approach,” he said.
+“Now with the EINSTEIN CHOICE results, I think it gives you more information and says that you’re better off with an anticoagulant than you are with aspirin, and now it gives you the choice of either the 20-mg dose or the 10-mg dose.”

 The EINSTEIN CHOICE trial may be completed, but its researchers plan on continuing their study through a trial extension.
-They will be looking to dig deeper into subgroups of provoked and unprovoked VTE and how this affects extended anticoagulation therapy.
+They’ll doing a deeper dive into extended anticoagulation in subgroups of VTE patients.
+Stay tuned!